gravitational/teleport/rfd/0058-oci-public-images.md

 ### **Infrastructure**
 Hosting our own _oci-compatible_ registry is similar to hosting our own [terraform registry](https://github.com/gravitational/teleport-plugins/blob/master/rfd/0002-custom-terraform-registry.md).
 However, the [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec) has additional complexities that can't be solved by S3 and CloudFront<sup>*</sup> alone.
 These complexities warrant the use of [Harbor](https://goharbor.io/).

 Note<sup>*</sup>: A minimal, read-only, _oci-compatible_, registry could be mimicked through CloudFront functions.
-See alternatives(TODO: Add link to this alternative)
+See alternatives.

 An example infrastructure diagram is shown below: